THE FIRST TIME WE MET

-After being single for 2 years, I knew that I was to date, but I didn’t want to get on the dating apps because I wanted to let the energy of the universe have me bump into a cute girl in yoga or in the supermarket.
+After being single for two years, I knew that I was to date, but I didn’t want to get on the dating apps because I wanted to let the energy of the universe have me bump into a cute girl in yoga or the supermarket.
 The idea of apps felt depressing and desperate.
 So, I went into this app situation a little resistant.
 Even my friend Jerry told me to give it a try, so I was like, ‘fuck-it,’ okay.

 I got a few hearts, but nothing that interested me.

 Then I saw Nicole’s picture, and I thought, ‘hmmm, cute.
 I went through her pics and noticed she did yoga.
 There was a pic of her and her niece, but at the time, I wasn’t sure if that was her daughter.
 There was also a picture of her in a yoga pose; her smile looked so beautiful and kind.
 The pic had me intrigued.